 We’ll set up an AKS deployment from scratch and configure it to log directly to Axiom.
-If you already have an AKS deployment, feel free to skip to step 7.
+If you already have a Microsoft AKS deployment with log analytics workspace, feel free to skip to step 7.

 For this tutorial, you will need:

-Azure Kubernetes Service (AKS) is a robust and cost-effective container orchestration service that helps you to deploy and manage containerized applications in seconds where additional resources are assigned automatically without the headache of managing additional servers.
+Azure Kubernetes Service (AKS) is a robust and cost-effective container orchestration service that helps you deploy and manage containerized applications in seconds where additional resources are assigned automatically without the headache of managing additional servers and workflows.

 Using Axiom for log management means you can log more data from AKS and keep it for longer.
-This means you and your team have every piece of detail should something go wrong or if you just want to see how well your services are running!
+To summarize its benefits and to express them in simple words, you and your team will have every piece of monitoring data delving right into your Azure log analytics.
+These metrics can also help you to gain application insights, telemetry, or react should something go wrong.
+Or if you just want to see how well your services are running!

-With this, you can deploy your logs from Azure Kubernetes Service directly to Axiom
+With this, you can deploy your Azure monitor logs analytics from AKS directly to Axiom.

 Azure resource group is a container that holds related resources for your Azure solution.
 The resource group can include all the resources for the solution, or only those resources that you want to manage as a group.
 You decide how you want to allocate resources to resource groups based on what makes the most sense for your organization.

-- In your resource group dashboard, click on add
+- In your resource group dashboard, click Add.

-- When your deployment is complete, click on connect to a cluster.
+- When your deployment is complete, click Connect to a cluster.

 This gives you the commands you need to configure and interact directly with your cluster using Azure Kubernetes Service command-line tooling.
 Run and paste the commands in your terminal.